Builsa District

 Builsa District is a former district that was located in Upper East Region, Ghana.
-Originally created as an ordinary district assembly in 1988.
-However on 28 June 2012, it was split off into two new districts: Builsa North District (which it was elevated to municipal district assembly status on 19 December 2018; capital: Sandema) and Builsa South District (capital: Fumbisi).
+Originally created as an ordinary district assembly in 1988, on 28 June 2012 it was split into two new districts: Builsa North District (which it was elevated to municipal district assembly status on 19 December 2018; capital: Sandema) and Builsa South District (capital: Fumbisi).
 The district assembly was located in the western part of Upper East Region and had Sandema as its capital town.